All Great stories start with the dark moment in their journeys- Their Rock Bottoms

 Les’ Miserables starts with the story of Jean Val Jean getting out of prison and being ashamed after he steals from a man who clearly deserved anything but to be stolen from, a dark and shameful moment for any decent person.

 And my story really began the same way.
 It was August, 2014 and I was 38 years old.
-I had just gotten married for the first time three months before- my marriage was a time of celebration and living life to the fullest- and months later my husband found me on the floor multiple times- unable to make it to the couch before my body gave out.
-Just a month later, he would be sitting with me in the hospital, because we were too afraid for me to be left alone-
+I had just gotten married for the first time.
+Three months before my wedding was a time of celebration and living life to the fullest.
+Months later my husband would find me on the floor, multiple times, unable to make it to the couch before my body gave out.
+One month later, he would be sitting with me in the hospital, because we were too afraid for me to be left alone!